 About this collection

-Professor Yves Dufrêne, UCLouvain, Belgium and Associate Editor for Nanoscale and Nanoscale Advances, introduces his Editor’s Choice collection.
+Professor Yves Dufrêne (UCLouvain, Belgium), Associate Editor for Nanoscale and Nanoscale Advances, introduces his Editor’s Choice collection.

 “Nanobiotechnology is an exciting, rapidly evolving research field, which is predicted to have a dramatic impact on human activities, whether scientific, economical or societal.
 Nanomedicine, the medical application of nanotechnology, offers new opportunities to fight a range of diseases, including cancers and microbial infections.
 Progress in nanobiotechnology and nanomedicine strongly relies on the development of advanced tools and approaches for probing and manipulating biosystems, from single molecules to cells and tissues.